 In more modern times, gambling in Canada was given a blanket ban in 1892.
 All forms of gambling were made illegal, and anyone caught gambling was slapped with an enormous fine and faced jail time.
 This ban, however, lasted for barely a few years before it was partially lifted.

 By the year 1900 it was made legal for certain games, raffles and games of bingo, what were seen at the time as less potentially harmful.
 These games were, however, were only allowed at events that were raising charity of organisations.

 In 1910 the gambling laws were further altered, allowing horse race betting to take place countrywide.
 This, of course, resulted in a number of horse racing tracks to spring up almost overnight, some of which still operate to this very day.

 By 1925 the laws were once again changed, and events such as fairgrounds were granted permission to offer gambling games to customers like roulette, slots.
 This made the events enormously popular, allowing them to draw many more customers than they previously could have managed.

 Finally, from 1969 onwards lottery games were legalised, but used only as a means to fund special government projects.
 The first official lottery even was held in 1974, with the proceeds used to partially fund the Montreal Olympic games.

 Today, of course, each domain in Canada was granted the right to decide if gambling should or shouldn’t be legal, and as a result there is almost not a province in the entire country that does not have a casino of some description.

 Horse racing, as already said, is still largely popular, and very much a part of the countries culture and history.

-Online gambling has also been made legal, and Canada is said to offer some of the best online gambling facilities in the world, with many excellent websites available.
+Internet gambling is also getting popular like one can enjoy online blackjack for real money, and Canada is said to offer some of the best online gambling facilities in the world, with many excellent websites available.